j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ![send pushtx verify](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_send-pushtx-verify_cropped.png)

 At this point you'll be brought back to the send page where you will see a pop-up explaining how to track your payment.
 Depending on network congestion, the verification time of your transaction can vary.
-Click on the links in the pop-up to find out details about your transaction verification.
+Click on the links in the pop-up to find out details about your transaction status.

 ![send pushtx success](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_send-pushtx-success_cropped.png)